PROGRAMS

 Music is an especially powerful communication tool when a person is nearing the end of life.
 It can reach those inner-places words so often cannot.
 Music can bring memories up to the surface, create good feelings in mind and body and ignite emotions that are otherwise hard to access.

-The Threshold music program brings joy into the lives of our patients and seniors living in assisted living through music performed by local professional musicians and was started in response to the Covid-19 stay at home orders.
+The Threshold Music Program brings joy into the lives of our patients and seniors living in assisted living through music performed by local professional musicians.
+The program was started in response to the COVID-19 stay-at-home orders.

-Whether it’s playing outside a local board & care facility or standing at the window of a patient who is unable to leave their room, this program brings joy and a sense of normalcy safely into the lives of people we serve.
+Whether it’s playing outside a local board-and-care facility or standing at the window of a patient who is unable to leave their room, this program brings joy and a sense of normalcy safely into the lives of people we serve.

-Gulia Gurevich, is a concert violinist and founder of a local music school (Piano 4 Everyone).
+Gulia Gurevich is a concert violinist and the founder of Piano 4 Everyone music school.
 She was the first musician to bring her incredible gift to Hospice of the Conejo’s patients.

 Threshold Music Program